Hilbert's 16th problem on a period annulus and Nash space of arcs: Introduction

 The conjectural finiteness of the cyclicity of period annuli (closed or open) of polynomial vector fields is a largely open problem, inspired by the second part of the 16th Hilbert problem, see \cite[Roussarie, section 2.2]{rous98}.
-Through this paper we assume that
+A localized version of Theorem 1 (around a single Hamiltonian cycle) was proved in \cite[Roussarie]{Rous}.Through this paper we assume that